larsplaul/Week-03-JavaScript-1-and-CA1/README.md

 *Don't always add W3 or MDN to your search queries, there are lots of other great sources out there.*

 ## Day 1 (11/2) - Introduction to JavaScript
-* quick introduction to JavaScript, a new language which you will use throughout the semester, either alone, as in this flow, or in combination with libraries like React, to create cool dynamic web pages.*
+*Quick introduction to JavaScript, a new language which you will use throughout the semester, either alone, as in this flow, or in combination with libraries like React, to create cool dynamic web pages.*

 ### Before this lesson you should
 - :green_book: The [MDN JavaScript Guide](https://developer.mozilla.org/bm/docs/Web/JavaScript/Guide/Introduction) (Skip these sections: Regular expressions, Keyed collections, Details of the object model and the remaining sections)